 Great performances by players on losing teams are sooner forgotten than those that led to victories.
 Here are some of the greatest individual displays we've ever seen that went unrewarded by victory.

-Where would Kelly's display in Thurles rank on this list of individual brilliance that just wasn't enough?
+Where should Walsh's display at Croke Park rank on this list of individual brilliance that just wasn't enough?

 2019 All-Ireland Hurling Quarter-Final

 Horgan has long been one of the top hurlers in the country, but his form in the last couple of years have been on another level.
 An All-Star for the previous two years, his quarter final performance in 2019 all but guaranteed a third honour in a row.